-CIFAS markers can be registered by financial institutions against individuals and could result in difficulty accessing credit, or completely destroy a credit rating for up to 6 years.
-The consequences can therefore be devastating, particularly when a customer is innocent of any wrong-doing.
+CIFAS markers can be registered by financial institutions against individuals and could result in varying difficulty accessing credit, be it very minor or completely destroying a credit rating for up to 6 years.
+The consequences of CIFAS markers can therefore be devastating, particularly when an individual is innocent of any wrong-doing.

-Where a customer is innocent, they may struggle to understand the reason behind a CIFAS marker being registered against them.
-This is because financial institutions themselves are reluctant to disclose the reasons, and CIFAS may need to be approached to obtain further information.
+In cases where a customer is innocent, they may struggle to understand or find out the reason behind a CIFAS marker being registered against them.
+This is because financial institutions themselves are very reluctant to disclose these reasons, and CIFAS may need to be approached to obtain further information.

 Credit Industry Fraud Avoidance System, or “CIFAS” for short, is an organisation that offers fraud prevention services for the financial services industry, including the management of a database which documents suspected fraudulent conduct in the UK.
-Various organisations share their data, with the aim of reducing fraud and crime.
-Most financial institutions are members of CIFAS and use CIFAS to consider the risks associated with a potential customer.
+Various organisations contribute and share their data with the aim of reducing fraud and crime.
+Most financial institutions are members of CIFAS and use CIFAS to consider the risks associated with potential customers.

-Having a CIFAS marker means an application for credit by an individual or company is likely to be subjected to further checks, and may well make obtaining credit more difficult.
-These measures can have a serious impact on mortgage applications, existing banking facilities and arrangements, business finance, personal loans, overdrafts and credit card applications.
+Having a CIFAS marker means an application for credit by either an individual or company is likely to be subjected to further checks, and may well make obtaining credit more difficult.
+These measures can have a serious impact on a range of things, including; mortgage applications, existing banking facilities and arrangements, business finance, personal loans, overdrafts and credit card applications.

-A CIFAS marker can be challenged and removed, although the process can be difficult.
-Should an institution that applied for the CIFAS marker refuse to remove it, then there is an adjudication process.
+A CIFAS marker can be challenged and removed, although the process can be difficult and long-winded, should an institution that applied for the CIFAS marker refuse to remove it, then there is an adjudication process.
 Redress can also be sought through the Financial Ombudsman Service.

-Ellis Jones’ Banking & Finance Litigation solicitors have specialist knowledge and expertise across a broad range of areas.
-We act for a broad range of commercial clients in disputes with financial institutions and have recovered in excess of £60 million on their behalves.
+Ellis Jones’ Banking & Finance Litigation solicitors have specialist knowledge and expertise across a broad range of areas including CIFAS Markers and how to remove them.
+We act for a variety of commercial clients in disputes with financial institutions and have recovered in excess of £60 million on their behalves.